NCI Drug Dictionary

 - PGG beta-glucan

 An injectable formulation of the polysaccharide beta 1,3/1,6 glucan derived from the cell wall of the yeast Saccharomyces cerevisiae with potential immunomodulating and antineoplastic activities.
 PGG beta-glucan binds to an alternate site on the neutrophil complement receptor 3 (CR3), priming the neutrophil to become cytotoxic when binding to complement on tumor cells via CR3.
 This agent has been reported to selectively activate immune cells without inducing pro-inflammatory cytokines, potentially reducing potential side effects observed with the induction of broad innate immune responses.
 In addition, PGG beta-glucan may induce hematopoietic progenitor cell (HPC) mobilization.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: Imprime PGG Chemical structure: poly-(1-6)-beta-glucotriosyl-(1-3)-beta-glucopyranose beta-glucan